sonikbro/sonikbro.dev/content/posts/hello.md

 👋 About me: I know Frontend and UI/UX, I love React and TypeScript.
 I like to find solutions to complex problems that will help other people.
 I quickly adapt to new technologies and communicate well with people.

-👨‍💻 I work remotely in Luxoft.
-I shift data into objects and write code for the enterprise.
+👨‍💻 I work remotely in [Megogo](https://megogo.net/).
+I am very happy to work for a company whose service I use almost every day.
 I have been a professional developer since 2019.
 During this time, I learned to find a common language with people in the team, defend my point of view and be open to others.

 🇺🇦 I was born in western Ukraine but moved to Kyiv in 2015 when I entered the university and started studying Computer Science.